DecisionsDev/policy-corpus/README.md

 - [loan approval](loan-approval)
 - [luggage compliance & pricing](luggage/luggage_policy.md)

+For each domain and use case this project proposes data and an open framework to automatically benchmark automated decisions with respect to a business policy expressed in plain text.

 If you intend to extend the corpus with a new policy please have a look to this section: [Adding a policy](adding_policy_docs/README)